masternerdguy/helia/README.md

 # Helia
-Helia is a harsh, massively multiplayer, single-world MMORPG with nonconsensual PVP everywhere.
+Helia was intended to be a harsh, massively multiplayer, single world space game with nonconsensual PVP everywhere.

+# MIT License
+Helia's source code is available under an MIT license unless otherwise specified.
+The open-alpha server no longer exists, nor do its Azure resources, however the README below should be useful in getting Helia up-and-running again locally or on a new server.

 # podman
 Helia supports local development using podman containers.
 There are three containers defined: